whria78/llama-qwen-vl/samples_advanced2/readme.md

 #### 2️⃣ Step 2: Extract Body Site Information

 This command:
-- Analyzes the same images to determine which body part is shown.
+- Analyzes clinical images to determine which body part is shown.
-- Merges new metadata with the existing results from Step 1.
+- Merges additional metadata with the existing results from Step 1.
-- Updates `result.csv` and `log.txt`.
+- Updates `tt.json`, `result.csv` and `log.txt`.

 ```bash
 vl-gpu.exe \